Tornado outbreak of March 2–3, 2012: West Liberty, Kentucky/Dunlow–Cove Gap, West Virginia

-Salyersville – Hager Hill – West Van Lear – Lovely, Kentucky/Kermit, West Virginia
+Salyersville–Hager Hill–West Van Lear–Lovely, Kentucky/Kermit, West Virginia

 This destructive, long-tracked nighttime tornado first touched down in a populated area of Wolfe County, Kentucky at 6:50 PM, snapping trees at EF1 strength before quickly crossing into Magoffin County.
-Once in Magoffin County, the tornado began to widen and intensify as it continued along its path, snapping many trees and crossing the Bert T. Combs Mountain Parkway multiple times.
+Once in Magoffin County, the tornado began to widen and intensify as it continued along its path, snapping many trees and crossing the Mountain Parkway multiple times.
 Reaching high-end EF3 intensity and a path width of 3/4 of a mile wide, the tornado struck the town Salyersville, resulting in major damage.
 Numerous homes in Salyersville were destroyed, some of which were leveled.
 Mobile homes were completely destroyed, and vehicles were flipped and tossed.
 A McDonald's, a motel, an apartment complex, several gas stations, and three school buildings sustained major structural damage in town, along with many other structures and businesses.
 A church and an Advance Auto Parts store were almost completely destroyed as well.
 Despite the damage, no deaths occurred in Salyersville, though 30 people were injured.

 Past Salyersville, the tornado maintained its strength and caused additional major damage in the rural community of Conley before crossing into Johnson County.
 High-end EF3 damage continued in Johnson County, and two fatalities occurred along this segment of the path as a mobile home was obliterated.
-Major damage occurred near Collista as the tornado crossed U.S. Route 23 and State Highway 825.
+Major damage occurred near Collista as the tornado crossed US 23 and KY 825.
 Multiple frame homes and manufactured homes were damaged or destroyed, vehicles were flipped, a metal truss tower was crumpled and destroyed, and entire hillsides and ridges were deforested by the tornado.
-One house was blown onto Highway 825, blocking the road.
+One house was blown onto KY 825, blocking the road.
 The tornado then struck nearby Hager Hill, where several additional structures were destroyed.
-Kentucky Route 321 and Kentucky Route 1428 were both blocked by collapsed apartment buildings in Hager Hill, while semi-trailers were flipped and industrial buildings were damaged as well in town.
+KY 321 and KY 1428 were both blocked by collapsed apartment buildings in Hager Hill, while semi-trailers were flipped, and industrial buildings were damaged as well in town.
 Past Hager Hill, the tornado weakened somewhat as it immediately struck the neighboring town of West Van Lear, tearing the roofs off of numerous homes and a church.

 The tornado continued at high-end EF2 strength into Martin County, passing between Davella and Debord.
 Entire hillsides were deforested, a brick structure was destroyed, a one-story brick home lost its roof and some exterior walls, and a two-story home sustained damage to its second floor in this area.
 Additional hillsides suffered total deforestation in the Beauty community before the tornado struck the town of Lovely at the Kentucky/West Virginia state border.
 EF2 damage occurred in Lovely as trees were snapped and multiple homes had their roofs torn off.